Merkel's conservatives promise full employment by 2025

 The conservative parties want to add 15,000 police officers in the 16 federal states, build 1.5 million homes during the next parliamentary term, and expand Germany's broadband network.

-This responds to pressure from the International Monetary Fund and European Commission, which have said Berlin has room to lift investment infrastructure, which would help reduce its current account deficit and benefit weaker euro zone peers.
+This responds to pressure from the International Monetary Fund and European Commission, which have said Berlin has room to lift investment infrastructure, which would help reduce its huge current account surplus and benefit weaker euro zone peers.

 On foreign policy, the conservatives said they rejected full European Union membership for Turkey, backed a 'Marshall Plan'-style aid effort for Africa, and development aid spending to be increased in a 1:1 ratio with the defense budget.

+The program included a special section entitled "Germany and France as the Motor of Europe" which vows to "reinvigorate the friendship" between the two countries.

-They also said they are prepared to work with the new French government to develop the euro zone step by step, but oppose a mutualization of debts.
+"We are ready, together with the new French government, to further develop the euro zone step by step, for example through the creation of its own monetary fund," it reads.

+But it also rules out the mutualization of debt in Europe and says that "solidarity" will only be possible if EU countries stick to the rules of the bloc's Growth and Stability Pact.

 Merkel said an expanded version of the euro zone's bailout fund - the European Stability Mechanism - could play a bigger role in future crises, and perhaps act alone.